thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

    The `TActual` object will be populated if a value was passed into `Assert.That(...)`, or a delegate with a return value was executed successfully.

 3. Override the `GetFailureMessage` method to return a message when the assertion fails.
-While you're inside the `Passes()` method you can also set an `OverriddenMessage` string property that will take priority instead.
-This can be useful if you want to change the failure message dynamically.
-For example, the default is 'Expected x but received y' - But if one of the values is null, we want to change the message to 'No expected value was passed into the assertion'.
+While you're inside the `Passes()` method you can also do `return FailWithMessage(string)`.
+This will take priority over any string set inside `GetFailureMessage()`.
+This can be useful if you want to change the failure message dynamically based on some logic.

 4. Create the extension method!